Begin by going to the VMWare site. Use this url: https://www.vmware.com/products/fusion/fusion-evaluation.html. You will see the following page:

 You are almost done!
 The screen above summarized what VMware Fusion is going to create.
 Depending on how much memory you have on your computer, the default Memory setting for this VM might be different.
 For what we are doing in class, you can probably use 2GB or even just 1GB (though if you have enough memory to allow the VM to have 4GB, that should work well).
 Again, contact me with any questions/confusion on this page.
 If you need to change something, you will click on the "Customize Settings" button.
 However most of you will be able to just select "Finish"…

 Here you are being asked where to save your virtual machine.
 By default, it will save it in a folder named "Virtual Machines" in your Documents folder.
 It should be fine to use the default setting, so just click "Save".

 You will likely see the above warning dialog.
 For what we are doing in class, it is safe to ignore it and click "OK".

 The next screen you will see will be the new virtual machine in a "turned off" state:

-Click on the triangle in the middle of the screen to start your VM!
+If the VM doesn't automatically start, you can start it by clicking on the triangle in the middle of the screen!
 Once the VM finished booting, you should see this:

 And, congratulations!
 You just successfully created an Ubuntu virtual machine on your Mac and it is running!